slut-wg/.github/profile/README.md

 ### [spec/](https://github.com/slut-wg/spec) - Protocol Specification
 The official TypeSpec specification for the SLUT protocol.
 This defines the core API structure, request/response formats, and extension points for providers.
 It also includes an (attempted) formalization of the OpenAI protocol.

-## Getting Started

-1. Check out our [protocol specification](./spec/) to understand the SLUT API
-2. Try our [reference server](./proxy/) for a quick start
-3. Join our community discussions at allura.moe

 ## License